Drumcree Church

 Drumcree Parish Church, officially The Church of the Ascension, is the Church of Ireland parish church of Drumcree in County Armagh, Northern Ireland.
 It sits on a hill in the townland of Drumcree, outside Portadown.
 It is a site and structure of historic significance and is a listed building.

 There has been a church on the site since the Middle Ages.
-At the time, the church was Roman Catholic.
+The original church preserved a medieval Irish Christian rite.
 The foundation stone of the present Anglican church was laid on Ascension Day in 1855, and the church was consecrated the following year.
 The current rector is the Reverend Gary Galway, previous curate of St. Marks Parish in Portadown.
-The Church of Ireland parish of Drumcree has the same boundaries as the Roman Catholic parish of Drumcree.
+The Church of Ireland parish of Drumcree has the same boundaries as the Roman Catholic parish of Drumcree, represnted by St. John the Baptist Church.

 For several years in the 1990s, the church drew international attention as the scene of the Drumcree standoffs.
 Each year, the Protestant Orange Order marches to-and-from a service at the church on the Sunday before 12th July, which commemorates the 1690 Protestant victory at the Battle of the Boyne.
-Residents of the nearby Catholic district resent this event and prevented the march from continuing through their neighbourhood.
-Thousands of Orangemen and loyalists gathered at Drumcree and violently tried to force their way through, but were held back by the security forces, who built large steel and barbed wire barricades.
-These yearly "sieges" of Drumcree ended in the early 2000s.
+Residents of the nearby Catholic district objected to the heritage parades and prevented the march from continuing through their section of the neighbourhood.
+Thousands of Orangemen and loyalists gathered at Drumcree and tried to force their way through the blockade, but were held back by the police and British Armed Forces, who had built large steel and barbed wire barricades to segregate the communities.
+The parades have been banned for three decades since the mid 1990s.
+On 24 September 2026, the Parades Commission ruled that 35 Orangemen could walk silently down Garvaghy Road to Drumcree Church, provided they strictly did not carry banners or play musical instruments.
+This controversial decision was viewed as an achievement by the Loyalist community, and criticised by Sinn Féin.